Adhwaytham: Plot

 Back to the present, Shekharan and his accomplices plan to kill Swami Amritananda in an attempt to save their face.
 The plan is to kill Swami Amritananda during the "Ratha-Yatra" using a bomb.
-As soon as Lakshmi learns about the plan through Kaiyathan (Kuthiravattam Pappu), a former aide of Shekharan, she does everything in her right to save Swami's life; in the process, she gives her own life to save the Swami.
+As soon as Lakshmi learns about the plan through Kaiyathan, a former aide of Shekharan, she does everything in her right to save Swami's life; in the process, she gives her own life to save the Swami.

 After Lakshmi's death, Swamiji goes back to Shivan's avatar to seek revenge for everything he lost.
 Finally, he kills Shekharan, Pathrose, Krishnan Kutty Menon, and all their other accomplices.
 In the end, Shivan accepts his actions in front of the town and urges them to stay united, instead of being divided.